-- Food and beverages in their final serving form, containing substances that are not wholly natural, such as artificial sweeteners, artificial emulsifiers, solidified vegetable oils, trans fats, artificial flavors, colorants, preservatives, and more.
+- In their final serving form, food and beverages contain substances that are not wholly natural, such as artificial sweeteners, artificial emulsifiers, solidified vegetable oils, trans fats, artificial flavors, colorants, preservatives, and more.

 - Plant foods are grown under conditions that impair product quality.
-Such as food that has undergone chemical spraying, or harmful biological treatment, growing produce in untreated wastewater, growing in poor soil that is not suitable for the specific crop.
+Such food has undergone chemical spraying or harmful biological treatment, growing produce in untreated wastewater and growing in poor soil that is not suitable for the specific crop.